 - Small-group tour with a maximum of 12 people ensures personalized attention

 Recent Photos of This Tour

 Different to the typical pasta and pizza cuisine that so many associate with Italian food, true Venetian gastronomy takes its influences from the coast and the plains that surround the city.
 The carb of choice is polenta – yellow cornmeal served grilled or wet – and seafood is an almost permanent fixture in many meals.

 Chat with your guide about Venice and its food while snacking on small plates of juicy plump olives and marinated seafood served on wedges of creamy polenta.
 Then, continue your stroll to Strada Nuova, a busy street in the neighborhood of Cannaregio, to visit an 18th-century bar famous for its plates of polpette (spicy fried meatballs).
-Sample some of its popular varieties, and then hop aboard your gondola for a quick ride along the canals.
+Sample some of its popular varieties, and then hop aboard a Traghetti (Traghetto) for a quick ride along the canals.